Physical AI Toolchain Roadmap

 - Hardware security module (HSM) integration

-All future enhancements, features, and functionality align to the eight lifecycle domains defined in the Future and Ongoing Architecture.
-Each domain represents a distinct functional concern in the physical AI lifecycle, from data capture through fleet-scale production monitoring.
-New work items target a specific domain and follow the patterns, specifications, and directory structure established in the architecture.
+All future enhancements, features, and functionality align to the T0–T5 adoption ladder defined in the Repository Architecture and the canonical Tier Model.
+The eight lifecycle domains are components adopted per tier; new work items target a specific tier and follow the patterns, specifications, and directory structure established in the architecture.

 Will Do:

-Migrate existing Terraform IaC from(complete)deploy/001-iac/intoinfrastructure/terraform/Migrate existing setup scripts from(complete)deploy/002-setup/intoinfrastructure/setup/Reorganize(complete)src/training/andsrc/inference/intotraining/rl/,training/il/, andtraining/vla/- Establish
+Migrate existing Terraform IaC from(complete)deploy/001-iac/intoinfrastructure/terraform/Migrate existing setup scripts from(complete)deploy/002-setup/intoinfrastructure/setup/Reorganize(complete)src/training/andsrc/inference/intotraining/rl/,training/il/, andtraining/vla/- T0 Dev: document the zero-cloud, zero-Kubernetes local loop as the sanctioned default starting path

-data-management/with LeRobot-based episodic data viewer and curation tooling - Create
+data-management/with LeRobot-based episodic data viewer and curation tooling - T1+: create

-synthetic-data/with NVIDIA Cosmos Transfer, Predict, and Reason integration - Create
+synthetic-data/with NVIDIA Cosmos Transfer, Predict, and Reason integration - T3 Production: create single-site

-fleet-deployment/with FluxCD GitOps manifests and policy gating service - Create
+fleet-deployment/with local k3s + FluxCD GitOps manifests and policy gating service (no Arc) - T4 Scale: extend

-fleet-intelligence/with Azure IoT Operations telemetry and Fabric RTI dashboards - Add Agent Skill specification documents (
+fleet-intelligence/with Azure IoT Operations telemetry and Fabric RTI dashboards, explicitly labeled roadmap/placeholder - Add Agent Skill specification documents (

 specifications/) in each domain directory - Add simulation guidance documentation under